What is SEO Copywriting?

 • Understand your client’s business—particularly their ideal customer.
 What are the customer’s pain points?
 What solution does your client provide?
 How would that ideal customer search in Google to solve the problem they’re experiencing?

 • Do research in keyword tools.
-As I mentioned above, there are free tools and paid tools, like SEMRush (I use SEMRush).
+As I mentioned above, there are free tools and paid tools, like Semrush.
 You need to research phrases that real people are searching on related to your client’s business, particularly those “longer-tail” keyword phrases that tend to have lower overall search volume, but less competition.

 • Expertly weave the keyword phrases into the content, but in a way that sounds natural.
 No keyword stuffing!

-• Follow best practices for formatting.
+• Follow SEO copywriting best practices for formatting.
 Use the keyword phrase in the title and in sub-headlines, and use bullet points and short paragraphs.
 (Kinda like what I’m doing here.)

 • Write effective page titles and meta descriptions.
 Again, you can learn how to do this.